Focus on Water Conservation Efforts Needed in Horseshoe Bay

 Keep household and business fixtures and appliances up to date

 Install low-flow toilets which flush effectively with much less water than models installed in Horseshoe Bay homes in the past.
 Replace older clothes washers and dryers and dishwashers with newer, high efficiency models which will save you both in water and electricity.
 Low flow shower heads and faucet aerators can cut consumption considerably.
-Again, remember to consider your behaviors.
-Installing low-flow and high-efficiency items in your home will not help as much if you use them carelessly.
+Consider using appliances bearing the WaterSmart label, which means the appliance has been certified as highly efficient by the Federal Government under programming meant to promote water efficiency.

 Take an active role in managing your home or business’s irrigation system